nategphillips/natex/README.md

 # natex

-A custom LaTeX package focused on consistent notation for engineering and physics applications.
+A collection of commands focused on consistent notation for engineering and physics applications.

 ## Installation